 Safety First.
 Always.

 As the owner and maintainer of all aircraft in our fleet, NICHOLAS AIR is committed to your safety.
-Our Safety Management System (SMS) protocol requires our pilots to hold a FAA Airline Transport Pilot License (highest available) and to receive rigorous training that far exceeds the industry standard.
-NICHOLAS AIR pilots participate in two annual training courses, receive simulator-based flight training to be type-rated in the aircraft, and must perform two check rides per year with a FAA approved check airman.
+Our Safety Management System (SMS) protocol requires our pilots to hold an FAA Airline Transport Pilot License (highest available) and to receive rigorous training that far exceeds the industry standard.
+NICHOLAS AIR pilots participate in two annual training courses, receive simulator-based flight training to be type-rated in the aircraft, and must perform two check rides per year with an FAA-approved check airman.

 The role of safety is performed by every NICHOLAS AIR team member.
 It is our well-developed safety culture that sets the standard and expectation of accident prevention.
 Our SMS program continually challenges our organization to examine our operations and all decisions surrounding the operations.
 It promotes the continuous safety improvement through the use of reports and data collection to assess, analyze, and control risk.
 The NICHOLAS AIR SMS program reinforces and is an extension of our corporate culture of predictive thinking versus reactive thinking.